 - Arm positions-Example: For two teams, players count off by alternately raising both arms up high or holding them close to the sides.
-Arms up high are one team; arms close to the sides, another. - Colours-Example: For three teams, count off with red, white, and blue.
-Reds are one team; blues, another; and whites, a third.
-Select familiar groups of colours, such as school colours or province colours, or those in a country's flag. - Days of the week-Example: For seven teams, count off by the days of the week. - Exclamations-Example: For five teams, count off with Oh no!, Ahhh, Wow!, Hmmmm, and Huh? - Motions-Example: For six teams, count off by motions, such as clap hands, snap fingers, pat thighs, wiggle fingers, circle arms, raise elbows.
+Arms up high are one team; arms close to the sides, another. - Colour-Example: For three teams, count off with red, white, and blue.
+The Reds are one team; Blues, another; and Whites, a third.
+Select familiar groups of colours, such as school colours or province colours, or those in a country's flag. - Days of the week: For example, seven teams, count off by the days of the week. - Exclamations-Example: For five teams, count off with Oh no!, Ahhh, Wow!, Hmmmm, and Huh? - Motions-Example: For six teams, count off by motions, such as clap hands, snap fingers, pat thighs, wiggle fingers, circle arms, raise elbows.
+Word groups